AshishYUO/PySnake/README.md

 # PySnake - Snake game using python
-A simple traditional python game built using T-kinter library.
+A simple traditional snake game built using Python T-kinter library.
 Tested only on python3

 ## Rquirements
 1. Tkinter Library